 Galapagos Sharks, Brujo Fish & Harbour Life in Puerto Ayora

-Today the central square in town is bustling with people!
-The square with the two volleyball courts is located at Puerto Ayora harbour, just opposite the boat pier.
-Two men’s teams are playing dedicatedly, fighting, entirely sacrificing themselves to the match.
+Today, the central square in town is bustling with people!
+The square with the two volleyball courts is at Puerto Ayora harbour, just opposite the boat pier.
+Two men’s teams are playing dedicatedly, fighting, and sacrificing themselves to the match.
 The players are passionate about the game as if it were an important cup.
-Anyway, the matches are probably a weekly activity among the locals or improvised at short notice since they wear no fancy sports clothes, just each their individual type of outfit.
+Anyway, the matches are probably a weekly activity among the locals or improvised at short notice since they wear no fancy sports clothes, just their individual type of outfit.

-Tourists, locals, children and anyone staying or living in Puerto Ayora and coincidentally being around, gather at the courts and become cheering spectators of two simultaneous and exciting matches.
+Tourists, locals, children and anyone staying or living in Puerto Ayora, coincidentally being around, gather at the courts and become cheering spectators of two simultaneous and exciting matches.

-Returning from the fish market, where we have stayed for a while watching the colourful and interesting catches, including the orange brujo fish, we now blend into the joyful crowd.
-In the background yellow water taxis go back and forth between the main pier, cruise boats and the small pier opposite, located some hundred meters across the bay at the Angermeyer Point near the Finch Bay Hotel.
-The bay is indeed a busy place with thousands of Galapagos sharks, hectic boat traffic and organised tours as well as dozens of cruise ships anchored further out for a day or two.
+Returning from the fish market, where we stayed for a while watching the colourful and fascinating catches, including the orange brujo fish, we blend into the joyful crowd.
+In the background, yellow water taxis go back and forth between the main pier, cruise boats and the small pier opposite, located some hundred meters across the bay at the Angermeyer Point near the Finch Bay Hotel.
+The bay is indeed a busy place with thousands of Galapagos sharks, hectic boat traffic, organised tours and dozens of cruise ships anchored further out for a day or two.

 Road safety Ecuador/your country